SpeedRunnner33/Dharma/README.md

 the block ``Keywords`` blocks most keywords that are used access porn, & reddit & twitter block the main site except some accounts or subreddits, click on any of them and 'whitelist' and add your own. the 🔒 is meant to block all the internet except certain websites, if need be, you can use it. or you can 'nativefier' them with the app mentioned above.

+💥download the 'Stop14H.exe' and put it in the taskbar as the first option/place. press Windows key and 1 (since it's first) and it will turn on the 'stop' block for 14 hours, that will block Brave.
+In case of temptations just do this and leave, go for a long walk to calm down, then do pranayama or meditation or chant something and get busy.

 3. Download my [host file](https://odysee.com/@NewLife:0ae/HOSTS_____:4) , click the 3 dots & download, and put it in the C:\Windows\System32\drivers\etc\ , You can further costumize it as you please.